seb646/static-sinatra-tutorial/README.md

 # Ruby Sinatra Static Wesite Turotial
 This tutorial demonstrates how to create a static website using Ruby's Sinatra framework.
 We will create a static three character selection system through Sinatra with some JavaScript functionality.
+At the end of this tutorial, we'll show you how to upload the project to both GitHub and Heroku.

 ## Getting Started
 ### Prerequisites